 Simple steps to learn betting fundamentals

 If you are reading this, then you have probably heard enough about betting.
 Well, not all of it is true, one half of it is a complete myth, and the other half has to be double-checked.
-Everyone wants to be the best punter but does not want to learn the basic.
-Today, we will explain you how to learn the basics and build a solid foundation for your sports betting.
+Everyone wants to be the best punter but does not want to learn the fundamentals.
+Today, we would like to explain you how to learn the basics and build a solid foundation in sports betting.

 Odds, probability and value

 Taking a football match as an example, we basically have 3 possible outcomes which are win, draw and loss (or 2nd team win).
 It is commonly called 1X2 among the betting community.
-In such a scenario, the chance of each outcome occurring is around 33%.
-That is your probability or chance.
+In such a scenario, the chances of each outcome occurring are around 33%.
+That is your probability or likelihood.